abay-kulamkadyr/audio_and_image_processing/README.md

 ### Instructions to Build and Run the Project

 #### To Build the Project:
-1. Open a terminal or command prompt and navigate to the project directory (`mediaProjectRemastered`).
+1. Open a terminal or command prompt and navigate to the project directory (`src`).
 2. Execute the following command to compile the project:

 ```bash